galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > >    {: .question}
 > {: .hands_on}
 >
-> Now that we have checked the data and are happy with how it looks, we can proceed to counting.
+> Now that we have checked the results of the read mapping, we can proceed to the next phase of the analysis.
 {: .details}

 After the mapping, we have the information on where the reads are located on the reference genome.
 We also know how well they were mapped.
 The next step in RNA-Seq data analysis is quantification of the number of reads mapped to genomic features (genes, transcripts, exons, ...).